nocom-Solutions/.github/profile/README.md

 > _Built with passion, Red Bull®, and probably way too much time spent debugging._
 > — Team Nocom </br>

 <sub>Red Bull® is a registered trademark of Red Bull GmbH.
+We are not sponsored by or affiliated with them.
 All rights belong to their respective owners.</sub>